Bottr-js/Bottr/middleman/source/docs/bottr-app.html.md

 ---
-title: "Bottr: Facebook Client"
+title: "Bottr: Bottr App"
 ---
-# Facebook Messenger Client
+# Bottr App

 This component allows your bot to use the Facebook Messenger Client to allow your bot to communicate with Facebook Messenger.